 Things to do

-Soak up spectacular views over the bay from the heights of Boutillier
+Soak up Spectacular Views from the Heights of Boutillier

 L’Observatoire at Boutillier

 Situated less than an hour from downtown Port-au-Prince, on the uppermost reaches of the ranges beyond Petion-Ville, amid cool mountain glades and forests of palms and towering native conifers, Boutillier is one of Port-au-Prince's premier tourist attractions with spectacular views over the city, day or night.